williamyeny/tweet-sentiment-globe/README.md

 Please note this does not mean green = for Trump and red = against Trump.
 It simply analyzes the words inside the tweet and scores them based on how positive or negative the words are.
 For example, the tweet "Trump is not a loving, caring owner of half a dozen happy, adorable puppies" will show up as a large green bar due to positive words such as "loving", "caring", etc. but the tweet itself is not Trump-supporting.

-### UPDATE: This was code challenge for the Capital One Engineering Summit and I was accepted!
+### UPDATE: This was the code challenge for the Capital One Engineering Summit and I was accepted, with this project being a top 10 submission!

 ## How it works
 Tweets are streamed live into the backend using the Twitter API.
 Every half a second the last recorded tweet has the location of where the tweeter lives in recorded.
 The location in city form is then passed into the Google geocoding API, which converts it into latitude and longitude.
 Then, the sentiment of the tweet is calculated using a sentiment node module.
 Finally, the latitude, longitude and sentiment data is passed into the client using socket.io and the globe is updated accordingly.